Thai Food in Bangkok is Divine

 I like this with nam pla prik also to give it a bit more salt and spice.
 Another special mix of textures alternating between chewy, gooey, and crispy.
 Aroi mak mak!

 Bangkok was once known as “Venice of the East.”
 This hearty noodle dish originated in the canals of the city.
 Sold by people from boats, they made small bowls and put less broth in them so that they were easier to hand over to customers on land.

-It contains rice or egg noodles, pork and beef or both, basil, cilantro, bean sprouts, garlic, diced morning glory, meatballs and pig liver (optional).
-The broth is spiced and rich by being thickened with nam tok, blood, and salt.
+It contains rice or egg noodles, pork, beef, or both, basil, cilantro, bean sprouts, garlic, diced morning glory, meatballs, and pig liver (optional).
+The broth is spiced and rich by being thickened with nam tok, (blood and salt).
 Bloody broth sounds intimidating, but you can’t knock it til you try it!

 Most people eat more than one bowl because they’re quite small, cheap, and very tasty!
 At some places, one serving is only 10-15 baht.
 Pick and choose to top it off with a combo of lime, chili flakes, vinegar, sugar, fish sauce, fried garlic, white pepper, or pork cracklins.
 Splendid!

 10. Larb Gai (Spicy Thai Minced Chicken Salad)